JohannaSah/myFlix-client/README.md

 - Single movie view

-Returns data (description, genre, director, image) about a single movie to the user Allows users to add a movie to their list of favorites
+Returns data (description, genre, director, image) about a single movie to the user Allows users to add a movie to or remove a movie from their list of favorites Displays a list of similar movies (movies with the same genre)

 - Login view

-Allows users to log in with a username and password Registration view
+Allows users to log in with a username and password

+- Registration view

 Allows new users to register (username, password, email, birthday)

-- Genre view

-Returns data about a genre, with a name and description Displays example movies

-- Director view

-Returns data about a director (name, bio, birth year, death year) Displays example movies

 - Profile view

 Allows users to update their user info (username, password, email, date of birth) Allows existing users to deregister
 Displays favorite movies
-Allows users to remove a movie from their list of favorites